cambridgehackers/connectal/examples/fib/Readme.md

 Likewise, FSM server doesn't help, because you cannot call yourself.

 Instead, Fib is implemented using an FSM constructed out of individual rules which fire according to a state variable.
-Fib takes four rules:
+Fib takes three rules:

    rule fib1 (fibstate == FIBSTATE1);